TransparentHealth/openid-connect-consumerhealth-profile/README.md

 The **CHOP** profile outlines claims (i.e. fields) to be contained within the `id_token`.

-**Note**: In the context of identity, the word "claim" is referring to fields in the `id_token`.
+**Note**: In the context of identity, the word "claim" is referring to any given field in the `id_token`.
 The meaning of "claim" in this context is unrelated to the meaning of the word "claim" in a healthcare context.

 Fields / Claims
 ---------------